junglok/tem-docs/docs/transfer/globus.md

 ### 2. A remote Globus collection to transfer to/from

-   - Typically an institutional (e.g., KISTI GSDC) collection on a data computing cluster or storage system.
+   - Typically an institutional collection (e.g., KISTI GSDC) on a data computing cluster or storage system.
-   - KISTI GSDC collection name for TEM : **`TEM_Collection@KISTI-GSDC`**
+   - KISTI GSDC collection name for TEM: **`TEM_Collection@KISTI-GSDC`**

 ### 3. Permissions on your own computer

-   - Ability to install software in some directory you can write to (does *not* have to be system-wide Program Files, etc.).
+   - Ability to install software into any directory you can write to (it doesn't need to be a system-wide location like Program Files).

 ---